Intery/PomoBot/README.md

+Invite the public implementation [here](https://discordapp.com/api/oauth2/authorize?client_id=674238793431384067&permissions=0&scope=bot), and join the [support guild](https://discord.gg/MnMrQDe) if you have any questions or issues.

 The Idea
 --------
 The **Pomodoro Technique** is a time management method that has been used to boost productivity for students and workers since 1980.